-Many people have heard of the drug ecstasy.
-It’s synthetic and, at least in the lab, it’s known as MDMA, short for 3,4-methylenedioxymethamphetamine .
-Ecstasy gained popularity at nightclubs in 1980s and ’90s.
+Most people have heard of the drug ecstasy, also known as MDMA, short for 3,4-methylenedioxymethamphetamine , which is grown synthetically in a lab.
+Ecstasy rose in popularity in nightclubs during the 1980s and 1990s.
 The pills gave users the euphoric high of amphetamines and the psychedelic effects of hallucinogens.
-Molly contains all MDMA in a crystalline powder contained in a capsule.
-So, it’s a concentrated form of ecstasy, but users don’t always know if it’s truly “pure.”
+Molly contains MDMA in a crystalline powder contained in a capsule.
+It’s a concentrated ecstasy, but users don’t always know if it’s “pure.”
 Like all synthetic drugs, it could be diluted with other psychogenic substances.

-Molly is short for “molecule”.
-Any drug that is purchased on the street is always subject to being maned something different.
-According to the National Institute for Drug Abuse (NIDA).
-An estimated 11 million Americans have used ecstasy at least once in their lives.
-The drug can be adulterated with other chemicals like bath salts, a relatively new synthetic powder that often contains amphetamine-like chemicals.
+Molly is short for “molecule.”
+Any drug purchased on the street is always subject to being named something different.
+According to the National Institute for Drug Abuse (NIDA), 11 million Americans have used ecstasy at least once.
+The drug can be adulterated with other chemicals like bath salts, a relatively new synthetic powder often containing amphetamine-like chemicals.

 MDMA is a Schedule I controlled substance.
 This indicates the Drug Enforcement Administration (DEA) recognizes it as having no medical use and a high potential for misuse or addiction.
 As a result, it’s illegal to sell, buy, or use any form of MDMA — including molly — in the United States.
 There are also potent designer cathinone stimulants known by the street name “bath salts,” often marketed as molly.
 People taking these substitutes have solid cravings and much more violent reactions.